 Breastfeeding is a non-polluting, non-resource intensive, sustainable and natural source of nutrition and sustenance.
 Breast-milk substitutes add to greenhouse gas emissions at every step of production, transport, preparation and use.
 They also generate waste, which requires disposal.
 Greenhouse gases include methane, nitrous oxide and carbon dioxide; a recent report estimated the carbon dioxide emissions resulting from manufacture of infant formula in Asia at 2.9 million tons.

 In humanitarian settings, the life-saving potential of breastfeeding is even more crucial.
-International guidance recommends that all activities to protect, promote and support breastfeeding need to be increased in humanitarian situations, to maintain or improve breastfeeding practices.”
+All activities to protect, promote and support breastfeeding need to be increased in these situations.